pedroteles17/predicting-estimated-landing-time/README.md

 * `03_feature_engineering.py`: This script carries out the feature engineering process.
 It generates two Parquet files: `train_df.parquet` and `test_df.parquet`.
 It's essential to run this code twice, once for training data and once for test data.

 * `04_modelling.py`: This script is used for training models and evaluating their performance.
 It produces a CSV file containing model predictions.
-Additionally, it implements a hyperparameter tuning process for the LightGBM model.
 The output file is named `submission_lightgbm.csv`.

 # Data Availability Statement